 All contents of a Job Plan must be determined within the parameters set out in the relevant provisions of social security law.
 A Job Plan must meet the needs of an individual job seeker and not place unreasonable demands on the job seeker, having regard to the job seeker's individual circumstances.
 Care should be taken when determining the contents of a Job Plan for job seekers with part-time or reduced mutual obligation requirements, for example due to health issues or family/caring responsibilities, to ensure that the job seeker not only has the capacity to meet the individual item (activity), but the sum total of the contents of the Job Plan.

 Job seekers are encouraged and should consult with their employment services providers to identify appropriate activities they are interested in, or may prefer to undertake, to meet their mutual obligation requirements.
-While employment services providers will take these things into account, wherever possible, employment services providers (as delegates of the Secretary of the Department of Employment) have the final decision on what should be included in a job seeker's Job Plan.
+While employment services providers will take these things into account, wherever possible, employment services providers (as delegates of the Secretary of the Department of Jobs and Small Business) have the final decision on what should be included in a job seeker's Job Plan.

 Once the Job Plan is approved, a job seeker who fails to meet a compulsory item, or multiple compulsory items in their Job Plan, may be subject to action under the job seeker compliance framework.